Challenging a Will

 - The parties agree to remove the caveat; or

-Unless you can reach an agreement with the parties involved about removing the caveat and the Will validity, one of the parties will have to start Court proceedings.
-If Court proceedings are commenced, a Judge will determine the outcome.
+Unless you can reach an agreement with the other parties involved about removing the caveat, one of the parties will have to start court proceedings.
+If court proceedings are commenced, a judge will determine the outcome.

-If you are arguing that the Will is valid, usually you will be the one to commence Court proceedings and you will need to set out the reasons why you say the Will is valid to the Court.
+The party who is arguing that the will is valid is usually the one to commence court proceedings.
+They will need to set out their reasons for arguing that the will is valid to the court.

-All the parties then prepare evidence through documents in support of their case in the form of affidavits.
-These documents (affidavits) are filed with the Court.
+All the parties then prepare affidavits in support of their case, which are filed with the court.

 - The person who made the will lacked testamentary capacity;